apache/spark/docs/streaming-programming-guide.md

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-        dstream.foreachRDD(rdd => {
+dstream.foreachRDD { rdd =>
-            val connection = createNewConnection()  // executed at the driver rdd.foreach(record => {
+  val connection = createNewConnection()  // executed at the driver rdd.foreach { record =>
     connection.send(record) // executed at the worker
-            })
-        })
+  }
+}
 {% endhighlight %}
 </div>
 <div data-lang="python" markdown="1">
 {% highlight python %}
 def sendRecord(rdd):
     connection = createNewConnection()  # executed at the driver rdd.foreach(lambda record: connection.send(record))
     connection.close()

 dstream.foreachRDD(sendRecord)
 {% endhighlight %}
 </div>
 </div>

 This is incorrect as this requires the connection object to be serialized and sent from the driver to the worker.
 Such connection objects are rarely transferrable across machines.
 This error may manifest as serialization errors (connection object not serializable), initialization errors (connection object needs to be initialized at the workers), etc. The correct solution is to create the connection object at the worker.

-- However, this can lead to another common mistake - creating a new connection for every record.
+However, this can lead to another common mistake - creating a new connection for every record.
 For example,

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-        dstream.foreachRDD(rdd => {
-            rdd.foreach(record => {
+dstream.foreachRDD { rdd =>
+  rdd.foreach { record =>
     val connection = createNewConnection()
     connection.send(record)
     connection.close()
-            })
-        })
+  }
+}
 {% endhighlight %}
 </div>
 <div data-lang="python" markdown="1">
 {% highlight python %}
 def sendRecord(record):
     connection = createNewConnection()
     connection.send(record)
     connection.close()

 dstream.foreachRDD(lambda rdd: rdd.foreach(sendRecord))
 {% endhighlight %}
 </div>
 </div>

 Typically, creating a connection object has time and resource overheads.
 Therefore, creating and destroying a connection object for each record can incur unnecessarily high overheads and can significantly reduce the overall throughput of the system.
 A better solution is to use `rdd.foreachPartition` - create a single connection object and send all the records in  a RDD partition using that connection.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-        dstream.foreachRDD(rdd => {
-            rdd.foreachPartition(partitionOfRecords => {
+dstream.foreachRDD { rdd =>
+  rdd.foreachPartition { partitionOfRecords =>
     val connection = createNewConnection()
     partitionOfRecords.foreach(record => connection.send(record))
     connection.close()
-            })
-        })
+  }
+}
 {% endhighlight %}
 </div>
 <div data-lang="python" markdown="1">
 {% highlight python %}
 def sendPartition(iter):